• Skip to primary navigation

 Step 1

 In a large saucepan, add light corn syrup and sugar.
 Heat on medium heat until just melted and starting to boil.
-I usually watch for the bubbles on the side of the pot.
-Add peanut butter and stir until just smooth.
+I usually watch for the bubbles on the side of the pot, like the picture below.
+The mixture does NOT need to come to a rolling boil.

 Step 2

-As soon as you have added the peanut butter, turn the heat off.
+Turn the heat off as soon as you have added the peanut butter.
 Stir until smooth and remove from heat.
-Do not overheat this mixture, that is what can make these bars hard.
+Do not overheat this mixture.
+It can make these bars hard.

 peanut butter and sugar mixture running off a spoon